galaxyproject/galaxy-hub/src/admin/maintenance/index.md

 ## Security Notices

-If you maintain a public instance of Galaxy it is recommended to sign up for the public servers mailing list [galaxy-public-servers@lists.galaxyproject.org](galaxy-public-servers@lists.galaxyproject.org) to receive security fixes with priority.
+If you maintain a public instance of Galaxy it is recommended to sign up for the public servers [mailing list](https://lists.galaxyproject.org/listinfo/galaxy-public-servers) to receive security fixes with priority.
 Also consider adding your instance to the [public servers page](/src/public-galaxy-servers/index.md) so more people can discover it.

 ## General Update Procedures